discourse/message_bus/README.md

-maxPollInterval|180000|If request to the server start failing, MessageBus will backoff, this is the upper limit of the backoff. alwaysLongPoll|false|For debugging you may want to disable the "is browser in background" check and always long-poll baseUrl|/|If message bus is mounted in a subdirectory of different domain, you may configure it to perform requests there ajax|$.ajax or MessageBus.ajaxImplementation|MessageBus will first attempt to use jQuery and then fallback to a plain XMLHttpRequest version that's contained in the `messsage-bus-ajax.js` file. `messsage-bus-ajax.js` must be loaded before `messsage-bus.js` if jQuery is not present.
+maxPollInterval|180000|If request to the server start failing, MessageBus will backoff, this is the upper limit of the backoff. alwaysLongPoll|false|For debugging you may want to disable the "is browser in background" check and always long-poll baseUrl|/|If message bus is mounted in a subdirectory of different domain, you may configure it to perform requests there ajax|$.ajax or XMLHttpRequest|MessageBus will first attempt to use jQuery and then fallback to a plain XMLHttpRequest version that's contained in the `messsage-bus-ajax.js` file. `messsage-bus-ajax.js` must be loaded after `messsage-bus.js` for it to be used.

 **API**: